Laurence Edwards: Career

 Edwards began his training at Lowestoft Art College before going to Canterbury College of Art, a sculpture department heavily involved in steel formalism where Antony Caro was a frequent visiting tutor.
 He later attended a post-graduate course at the Royal College of Art, where he studied bronze casting and sculpture.
 Edwards credits Tissa Ranasinghe as a crucial influence, who helped to break down the mental process of his work, resulting in a fusion of process and creative act.

 After being awarded a Henry Moore bursary and the Angeloni Prize for Bronze Casting.
 He travelled to India and Nepal studying traditional casting techniques with an Intach travelling scholarship.
 The knowledge he acquired allowed him to establish his first foundry and studio in 1990 at Clock House in Bruisyard.
 In 1992, he established Yew Tree Farm Studios, in Laxfield, a foundry and an artistic community.
 It was here amongst other initiatives that he cofounded the US-UK Iron pour exchange and residency program with Professor Coral Lambert of the National casting institute Alfred University in Alfred, New York.

 In 2002 'Yew Tree' evolved into 'Butley Mills Studios', set in the marshlands of the Butley Creek.
 The studio was able to grow an artist community around a thriving bronze foundry of which, Keir Smith, Sir Christopher Le Brun, Brian Taylor, were notable members.

 In 2006, he won the Royal Society of Portrait Sculpture Award for his work Grin and Bare and became an Elected Fellow of the Royal Society of British Sculptors in 2012.

 Laurence Edwards has exhibited in Australia since 2009 and held two exhibitions alongside Messums Wiltshire at the Mary Place Gallery.

-Laurence Edwards' works are recently part of an art exhibition at the new EA exhibition hosted at Hedingham Castle in July 2021.
-His work which included 8 ft tall sculptures were placed in the grounds of Hedingham Castle.

 In November 2019, a site specific sculpture was unveiled by Edwards for the Sainsbury Centre in Norfolk called man of stones.
 The process was documented in film by Bill Jackson.
 Edwards' artistic process was filmed over a period of nine months and witnessed the journey of wax to bronze.
 In 2015, Edward's Crouching Man was exhibited alongside more than 100 other artworks in annual exhibition on the coastline between Bondi and Tamarama.